Urban Farm and Kitchen

 • It's delicious.
 Serve it as a side with one of my main dishes.

-Do check out our other appetizer and salad recipe here.
-I also have a fun winter-style slaw recipe here.
+Do check out my other appetizer and salad recipe.
+I also have a fun winter-style slaw recipe that I think you will enjoy.

 Ingredients